-- 1st Offense the device is confiscated by the classroom teacher and kept until the end of the class, then returned to the student. - 2nd Offense the device is confiscated and turned into the office; students may pick up the device at the end of the school day, and students must serve a lunch detention. - 3rd Offense the device is confiscated and turned into the office; parents/guardians are contacted and must pick up the device; and the student must serve a half-day in-school suspension. - Subsequent offenses may result in loss of device privileges for up to the remainder of the school year. - Consequences will begin over at the beginning of each school year.
+- 1st Offense the device is confiscated by the classroom teacher and kept until the end of the class, then returned to the student. - 2nd Offense the device is confiscated and turned into the office; students may pick up the device at the end of the school day - 3rd Offense the device is confiscated and turned into the office; parents/guardians are contacted and must pick up the device - Subsequent offenses may result in loss of device privileges for up to the remainder of the school year. - Consequences will begin over at the beginning of each school year.